On abelian varieties whose torsion is not self-dual: Introduction

-Equivalently, for the surfaces in \Cref{thm:main}, we have $\rhobar_{A,\ell} \not\simeq \rhobar_{A\spcheck,\ell}$ as linear representations, which by \eqref{eqn:selfdual} says that the representation $\rhobar_{A,\ell}$ is not self-dual up to twist by its similitude character (the cyclotomic character).
+Equivalently by \eqref{eqn:selfdual}, for a surface $A$ in \Cref{thm:main}, the representation $\rhobar_{A,n}$ is not self-dual up to twist by its similitude character, the cyclotomic character.

-We construct the abelian surfaces in \Cref{thm:main} by gluing two elliptic curves $E,E'$ along a Galois-stable, diagonal subgroup isomorphic to $\Z/\ell\Z$ as an abelian group.
-In particular, the resulting abelian surfaces are not simple over $\Q$, and they have a $(1,\ell)$-polarization but not a principal polarization over $\Q$.
+It is enough to prove the theorem for $n=\ell \leqslant 7$ prime.
+We construct the abelian surfaces in \Cref{thm:main} by choosing elliptic curves $E_1$, $E_2$ with nontrivial $P\in E_1[\ell](\Q)$, $Q\in E_2[\ell](\Q)$ and gluing $E_1,E_2$ along the diagonal subgroup $\langle(P,Q)\rangle$.
+The resulting abelian surfaces have a $(1,\ell)$-polarization but not a principal polarization over $\Q$.
 In fact, infinitely many of these surfaces do not have a principal polarization over $\Qbar$.
-We then finish by a direct calculation of the Galois representations.
-(To provide a more general context for these calculations, and streamline ours, we set up in \cref{sec:category} a categorical framework.)
+We are able to prove the above theorem for odd values of $\ell$ by observing that although these abelian surfaces have a $\Q$-torsion point, their duals do not.
+In the $\ell=2$ case, the dual abelian surface will have a $\Q$-torsion point, but the Galois actions are, nevertheless, not isomorphic.

+The underlying parameter space for our construction is essentially the product $Y_1(\ell) \times Y_1(\ell)$ of modular curves (with a slight reinterpretation required for $\ell=2$); for $\ell\leqslant 7$, this space is birational to $\A^2$.
+We may therefore adjust the setup or ask for additional properties to be satisfied in \Cref{thm:main}.
+For example, our results can be extended over any number field $K$ with $K \cap \Q(\zeta_\ell) = \Q$, see \cref{sec:mainproof}.
+On the other hand, for $\ell >7$, $Y_1(\ell)$ has genus greater than zero and fails to have infinitely many points over $\Q$; thus our construction cannot guarantee a distinction in $A[\ell]$ and $A\spcheck[\ell]$ over $\Q$.